telamon/snail/README.md

 Longpress on button interrupts the SNAIL cycle and puts the device into private mode.

 Interaction with a smartphone.
-- Android 8+ has builtin NAN support, Apple requires SoftAP
+- Android 8+ has builtin NAN support, Apple requires SoftAP?
 - BLE
 - USB-C
 - ~~[Wifi Direct](https://github.com/espressif/esp-idf/issues/6522#issuecomment-1878635833)~~